UNB-Radio-Physics/personal_kbstafford/CustomFilter/AdaptiveFilters/README.md

 # Adaptive Filters

 A package for adaptive filters using LMS and Parks-McClellan algorithms.
-This package includes two modules: `nondigitizedadaptive` and `digitizedcomplex`.
+This package includes three modules: `nondigitizedadaptive`, `DigitizedAdaptive`, and `DumbFilter`.

 ## Installation